mookerzhou/cooking_journal/_posts/meat/2024-11-24-roast_duck.md

 * Set duck on half sheet with wire rack set inside.
 You don't need a roasting rack (who owns one of those anymore) but it's important to elevate the duck from the bottom of the sheet pan.
 * Roast duck breast side up for 40 minutes.

 * While the duck is roasting breast side up prepare the glaze.
-Heat all ingredients together in a small sauce pan.
+Heat all ingredients together in a small sauce pan until things look glossy and glaze-y.
 Taste as you go!
 Add water if necessary to thin out.
+If you're working with jam/fruit, make sure to mash up the chunky bits.

 * Flip duck and roast duck for another 15 minutes back side up.